MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/hyper-converged.md

 ## <a name="BKMK_S2D7"></a>Storage Spaces Optimize Pool ##

-Windows Server 2016 Technical Preview Storage Spaces Direct can optimize a storage pool to balance data equally across the set of physical disks that comprise the pool.
+Windows Server 2016 Storage Spaces Direct can optimize a storage pool to balance data equally across the set of physical disks that comprise the pool.

 Over time, as physical disks are added or removed or as data is written or deleted, the distribution of data among the set of physical disks that comprise the pool may become uneven.
 In some cases, this may result in certain physical disks becoming full while other disks in the same pool have much lower consumption.

 Similarly, if new storage is added to the pool, optimizing the existing data to utilize the new storage will result in better storage efficiency across the pool and, potentially, improved performance from the newly available additional physical storage throughput.
 Optimizing the pool is a maintenance task which is performed by the administrator.

-Limitations in Windows Server 2016 Technical Preview:
+Limitations in Windows Server 2016:

--   Optimize pool is supported only with Simple or Mirror Spaces; Parity Spaces are not supported in Windows Server 2016 Technical Preview.
+-   Optimize pool is supported only with Simple or Mirror Spaces; Parity Spaces are not supported in Windows Server 2016.

--   There may be cases in Windows Server 2016 Technical Preview where the rebalance operation does not complete.
+-   There may be cases in Windows Server 2016 where the rebalance operation does not complete.
 If the rebalance job has stopped making progress, then it is likely that the job is stuck.
 You can check the status of the optimize job using the command described above.
 To resolve this condition, run the following command: Get-VirtualDisk | Repair-VirtualDisk.

 You can optimize a storage pool with the following command: